All international students must have health and travel insurance while studying in New Zealand.

 - email the full policy wording in English to the insurance adviser at least four weeks before your arrival in New Zealand.

-- is approved, you’ll need to bring a copy of the policy certificate to orientation and complete a waiver form
+- is approved, you’ll need to provide a copy of the policy certificate and complete a waiver form before course start

-- is not approved, you’ll need to purchase approved insurance before you can enrol.
+- is not approved, you’ll need to purchase Studentsafe Inbound University insurance or another approved insurance before you can enrol.

 Changing your visa status

 If you are granted a Resident Visa or Permanent Resident Visa during your studies, you must tell Victoria International immediately.